MatHoyer/Hypertube/README.md

 Use vite to dev and build

+In dev run on localhost:3001

+In prod render by the server

 ### libs workspace

 All exported function in the index.ts can be used in other workspaces